WPBeginner

 After the installation, WordPress runs queries to this database to dynamically generate HTML pages for your website or blog.

-This is what makes WordPress extremely powerful because you don’t have to create a new .html file for each page that you want to create.
+This makes WordPress extremely powerful because you don’t have to create a new .html file for each page that you want to create.
 WordPress handles everything dynamically.

 /var/lib/mysql/your_database_name